felinicolaes/AppProject/PROCESS.md

     - can show recipe, name and notes of existing recipe
     - can show list of all recipes
     - can delete recipes
-- To Do: currently always have to enter recipename first, then recipe and notes.
-Change this and check for double names

 ##Day 7
 - Implement gson/ingredients